Barmadmim/Barmadmim/README.md

 When I'm not programming, you'll find me exploring new technology tools or learning about the latest trends in software development.
 I'm always ready for the next challenge!
 </p>

-## 📄 My Experiences
-- Developed an educational application for learning English, implementing interactive lessons and dynamic questions similar to Duolingo.
-- Developed a virtual store website from scratch, including functionalities such as product management, shopping cart, and payment system.
-- Developed an interactive website that integrates the OpenAI API to provide advanced chat functionalities, allowing users to interact with a virtual assistant.

 ## 🌐 Find me at
 <p align="center">
   <a href="mailto:barmdmin@gmail.com"><img src="https://img.shields.io/badge/Email-D14836?style=for-the-badge&logo=gmail&logoColor=white" alt="Email"></a>